zcfabra/toygrad/README.md

 # toygrad
-How does autodiff work?

-A tensor library with autograd and hardware acceleration (eventually)
+Investigating how autodiff works.
+This will be a tensor library with auto-diff and hardware acceleration